Christ: One Will or Two?

 "The distinction of natures being by no means taken away by the union, but rather the property of each nature being preserved, and concurring in one Person and one Subsistence, not parted or divided into two persons, but one and the same Son..."

 The Miaphysite Christological position seemingly fits this definition quite well, though I recognize that the Miaphysites reject the Council of Chalcedon, the Oriental Orthodox communion of churches being the main proponents of this position.
-I have attempted a study of the Early Church Fathers to discern and detect their positions with regard to the topic, and I can quite honestly say that, to date I have found nothing that contradicts the Miaphysite position.
+I have attempted a study of the Early Church Fathers to discern and detect their positions with regard to the topic, and I can quite honestly say that to date I have found nothing that contradicts or refutes the Miaphysite position.
 I suspect that theologians are talking past each other on this issue.
 I welcome input from my readers.
 I am always open to more Biblical data.